960 Fifth Avenue: History

 The new building was designed by Warren & Wetmore, who were responsible for Grand Central Terminal and the supervisory architects was Rosario Candela of Cross & Cross.
 Candela was "a 1920's architect known for grand flowing apartment layouts" who had a habit of cloistering bedroom wings away from the grand entertaining rooms.
 Dorothy Draper, the prominent interior decorator, was used as a consultant on the project.
 Campagna used Douglas L. Elliman & Co. as his broker for the sale of the coop apartments.

 The building was started in 1927 and completed in 1928.
-Apartments average 14 to 17 rooms, with 8 maids' rooms, and is one of the few in New York with its own in-house restaurant.
+Apartments average 14 to 17 rooms, with 8 maids' rooms.
 The original apartments were priced from $130,000 to $325,000 and more than 75 percent of the apartments were sold before the frame of the building was enclosed.
 The largest initial stockholder in the building was Dr. Preston Pope Satterwhite who reportedly paid $450,000 for his 20-room apartment, which was considered the most expensive cooperative sale ever paid at the time.
+There are also 60 rental apartments, which are smaller than the typical apartments in the building and are accessed from 77th Street.

+960 Fifth is one of the few apartment buildings in New York with its own in-house restaurant.
+By 2025, it was one of three apartment buildings on the Upper East Side with that amenity, the others being 1 East 66th Street and 825 Fifth Avenue.
+Known as the Georgian Suite, the restaurant was originally financed through an additional fee levied upon each resident.
+The building's managers began renting out the Georgian Suite for outside events in the 1980s.